 Over the last decade, green building, sustainability, and energy efficiency have become increasingly integrated into the multifamily housing sector.
 Energy and water costs contribute substantially to the overall housing cost burden for many families.
 For low-income households, utilities costs can amount to more than 7% of total household earnings.
+For low-income households, utilities costs can amount to more than 7% of total household earnings.
 Providing financing for energy efficiency improvements reduces household expenses, freeing up income for other household needs such as education, transportation, health care, and saving for the future.
 In addition to reducing utility costs, green building practices also create healthier homes, providing long-term benefits for those who live in them.